MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 - Identify the project by passing the project ID in the request header.
 - Identify the dashboard by passing the dashboard ID in the path of the request.

-In the sample provided, you get the hierarchy for the dashboard “Dossier of Advanced sort" in the “Strategy Tutorial” project.
+In the sample provided, you get the hierarchy for the dashboard “Dossier of Advanced sort" in the “MicroStrategy Tutorial” project.
 This dashboard has one chapter, one page, and one visualization.

 ![GET_dossier_hierarchy](../../../images/GET_dossier_hierarchy.png)